pushkar100/notes-python/2-python-for-javascript-developers.md

 ### Lambda functions

-Lambda is an anonymous function
+Lambda is an anonymous function.
+It is a small, anonymous function.
+Unlike standard functions defined with the `def` keyword, lambda functions are defined on a single line using the `lambda` keyword.

 - Syntax: `lambda arg_1[, arg_2, ...] : expression`
+  - That is, `lambda arguments: expression`
 - Can take any number of arguments (comma `,` separated)
 - However, they have only one expression whose result becomes the return value of that lambda function

 ```python
 square = lambda x : x ** 2
 print(square)